Jay-Wook/regulations/REGULATIONS.md

 - 7b) Final participants MUST be present at the tournament.
 - 7c) If a finalist is unable to participate, then the competitor with the next best time in qualifiers MAY participate.
 - 7d) Each competitor MUST complete their final attempt within in the established timeframe:
-    - 7d1) 90 minutes for any5
+    - 7d1) 150 minutes for any%
-    - 7d2) 75 minutes for Warpless
+    - 7d2) 150 minutes for Warpless
-- 7e) Competitor MAY reset and restart attempts an infinite amount of times during the established timeframe.
+- 7e) Competitor MAY reset and restart attempts any amount of times during the established timeframe.
 - 7f) All finalists MUST compete in the same timeframe.
-- 7g) The scorekeeper MUST maintain a countdown clock that all competitors can monitor during the finals.
+- 7g) The scorekeeper MUST maintain a countdown clock that all competitors can monitor during the final.
 - 7h) Competitors MUST have a timer running for each attempt.
 - 7i) Competitors MAY submit the run with the best time as their final submission.
 - 7j) The final submission MUST be timed in this format: 00:00.000.
-- 7k) The tournament scorekeeper MUST retime the final submission to the frame and Bowser pattern.
+- 7k) The tournament scorekeeper MUST retime the final submission to the frame.
-- 8k) LTA final MUST occur at the TBD time during the 2025 SoCal Retro Gaming Expo.
+- 8k) LTA final MUST occur at 10:30am (pdt) on June 8, 2025, during the 2025 SoCal Retro Gaming Expo.

 ## Article 8: Finances

-- 8a) Tournament organizers MUST provide all competitors with the prize pool value prior to registration.
+- 8a) Tournament organizers MUST provide all competitors with the prize pool value.
 - 8b) BOD MUST approve all avenues of revenue prior to receiving payment.
 - 8c) Tournament organizers, under the guidance from the BOD, MUST establish how funds are distributed.
 - 8d) The prize pool MAY increase if additional funding is established after registration opens.